giniedp/nw-buddy/docs/nw/models-extraction.md

 - https://gltf-transform.donmccurdy.com/

-Remove the bones from the model, since we dont work with animations (the `COLLADA2GLTF` converter somehow screw up the bones anyways...)
+Remove the bones from the model, since we are not working with animation (the `COLLADA2GLTF` converter somehow messes up the bones anyway...).

-Also remove vertex color.
-Not sure what they are used for but some standard shaders may use them wrongly.
+Also remove the vertex color.
+Not sure what they are used for, but some standard shaders may use them incorrectly.
 So we get rid of them.

 Precompute vertex normals.
-Some models have vertex normals in them but they are all `0,0,0`.
-Not sure if that is a side effect of previous conversions.
+Some models have vertex normals, but they are all `0,0,0`.
+Not sure if this is a side effect of previous conversions.

-Decide whether to embedded textures inside the gltf.json as base64 encoded files or reference them.
+Decide if you want to embed textures as base64 encoded files in gltf.json or reference them.
-Embedding is easier to work with later, though model files are larger then.
+Embedding is easier to work with later, although the model files will be larger.

 ## Bake materials

-This step depends on the rendering system that will later render the model.
-A lot could be done in the shader but would require a custom shader implementation.
+This step depends on the rendering system that will render the model later.
+A lot could be done in the shader, but it would require a custom shader implementation.

-So to make the model work in any 3D rendering plugin with its default shaders we actually need to tint some textures based on parameters like color mask textures and color mask values from the Appearance definitions (many items in the game share the same model but just have some coloring variations)
+So to make the model work in any 3D rendering plugin with its default shaders, we actually need to tint some textures based on parameters like color mask textures and color mask values from the appearance definitions (many items in the game have the same model, but just different coloring variations).

 TODO: